-Need an activity to keep your kids busy and entertained when you have to tend to the baby or to prepare lunch?
-Try this bubble blowing activity!
-Your kids will love building big, fluffy bubble towers, and you’ll love how quick and easy the activity is to set up and set up and clean up!
+Need an activity to keep your toddlers and preschoolers busy and entertained when you have to tend to the baby or to prepare lunch?
+Build some bubble towers!
+Your kids will love building big, fluffy bubble towers, and you’ll love how quick and easy this activity is to set up and set up and clean up!

-To set up your bubble blowing activity, you’ll need:
+To set up your Bubble Tower activity, you’ll need:

 - cups or glasses (choose plastic if glass concerns you)

 - a few drops of liquid dish soap